KordingLab/KordingLab.github.io/_posts/2018-08-29-upcoming-lab-teaching.md

 | Dec.
 21 |   |  |

 # Old lab teaching topics

-Every Friday, we get together (over pizza, sometimes) for lab teachings.
-On a rotating basis, each member of the lab speaks and teaches about something they know.
-Anything, really.
-Relevant and interesting topics, good skills to know, nice Python packages, neuroscientific princples, new findings and literature reviews... whatever!

 [Click here for current (as of spring 2021) topics](http://kordinglab.github.io/2021/01/01/upcoming-lab-teaching.html)